-Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle.
+Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle. \Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems

-Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+\Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.

-Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational setting.
+\Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational setting.